paldhous/ucb/2016/dataviz/md_raw/class1.md

 (Source: Peter Aldhous, data from the [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/))

 This distribution is highly “skewed.”
-Almost half of the players are paid less than $1 million, while there are just a handful of players who were paid more than $20 million; the highest-paid was pitcher Zack Grienke, paid $26 million by the Los Angeles Dodgers.
+Almost half of the players were paid less than $1 million, while there are just a handful of players who were paid more than $20 million; the highest-paid was pitcher Zack Grienke, paid $26 million by the Los Angeles Dodgers.
 Knowing this distribution may influence the story you would choose to tell from the data, the summary statistics you would choose to aggregate it, and the methods you might use to visualize it.

 In class, we will plot the distribution of the 2014 baseball salary data using [this web app](http://rweb.stat.ucla.edu/ggplot2/).